Armenian Children’s Milk Fund

 With the loving support of volunteers and donors, the ACMF has been able to fill that need and supply infant formula over the years to more than 10,000 Armenian infants, providing a healthy beginning to their life.
 While breast milk offers optimal nutrition and our AMAA Centers in Armenia support breastfeeding, we also know that it isn’t always an option.

-For 30 years ACMF has been an advocate for needy families.
+For over 30 years ACMF has been an advocate for needy families.
 Even though Armenia’s economy has recently undergone a transformation and the poverty rate has declined by a small percentage, the reality is that many Armenians remain desperately poor, and in many cases unable to provide their newborn with proper nutrition.